kwonghung-YIP/spring-data-jdbc-basic/README.md

    ...
 ```

-In the my_order_table, we defined the ref column as the primary key for my_order_table table.
+The Order object is mapped to the *my_order_table* table, with ref column as the primary key.
 ```sql
 create table my_order_table (
    ref int not null primary key auto_increment,